tldr-pages/tldr/pages/common/bc.md

 > Calculator.

-- Run calculator in interactive mode:
+- Run calculator in interactive mode using the standard math library:

-`bc -i`
+`bc -l`

 - Calculate the result of an expression: